Samurai Jack: Battle Through Time: Plot

-Following the pendants’ destruction, Jack starts reliving some events of the final season with his appearance from its first seven episodes.
+Following the pendants' destruction, Jack starts reliving some events of the final season with his appearance from its first seven episodes.
 He goes through a ruined city while wearing mechanical samurai armor to confront robot assassin Scaramouche, then journeys through a forest and a temple to battle the Daughters of Aku.
 He reminds the daughters that he had defeated them before and encourages them to choose another path, but he is forced to kill them all, including whom he believes is Ashi herself after Aku shoves her into his sword.
 Jack expresses guilt over killing Ashi and despair over being trapped in the timeless realm, but a vision of his familiar appearance encourages him to forget about the past and reminds him that Aku is already losing and knows how powerful Jack really is.
 The two Jacks merge into his familiar appearance again.
-The mortally wounded Ashi returns after Jack defeats the monstrous Lazarus-92 in its crashed prison ship and tries to shame Jack about killing her before transforming into her demonic form and fighting him in the robot graveyard where he once faced its time portal's guardian.
+The mortally wounded Ashi returns after Jack defeats the monstrous Lazarus-92 once more in its crashed prison ship and tries to shame Jack about killing her before transforming into her demonic form and fighting him in the robot graveyard where he once faced its time portal's guardian.
 Jack discovers that this Ashi is not real, as the real Ashi suddenly breaks into the realm to destroy her.
 She then opens a portal for Jack to go to Aku's tower.
 Sir Rothchild, the Scotsman, Flora, and Da' Samurai arrive to fight Aku's massive armies, freeing Jack to enter the tower himself to challenge Aku.
 As he fights more enemies in the several levels of the tower and finishes Demongo once and for all, Jack finds and battles Aku at the top of the tower.
-Upon defeating Aku, the timeless realm collapses, allowing Jack to reenter the time portal he was using and return to feudal Japan, where he destroys Aku for good.
+Upon destroying Aku, the timeless realm collapses, allowing Jack to rejoin Ashi in the time portal he was using and return to feudal Japan, where he destroys Aku for good.
 This leads to the remaining events of the series finale, including Ashi's demise due to the grandfather paradox.

 If the player collects all the kamons belonging to Jack's father but corrupted by Aku, they can unlock an alternate ending where Jack and Ashi live together happily ever after regardless of Aku's destruction thanks to the time pocket copy of the future preventing Ashi's nonexistence.